Here is a variety of Wattie’s fruit label recreations I’ve been working on over the last few weeks:

 Would love to try to date these artefacts – one of which bears a similar Watties label as shown above.
 Is there any chance I could send you photos of these items to get your opinion?

 Oh, wow! that sounds fascinating.
 Yes, I would be pleased to assist you in dating the items.
 I keep a large database of information on old brands and businesses so this should be no problem.
 Of course if there is something I have not seen before I will be quite excited!
-You can send images to darianzamdesign@gmail.com
+You can email images to me.

 Look forward to it, cheers.